Alexandertorte

 Best known by its German name, Alexandertorte (Note: Alternative spellings include Alexander Torte and Aleksander Torte.) (aleksanterinleivos, aleksanterintorttu, Aleksandra kūka, Aleksandra torte) is a cake that consists of pastry strips filled with raspberry preserves or raspberry jam.

 It is traditionally eaten as a dessert after lunch or dinner, but it can also be served at tea time.
 It should be made a day or so before it is planned to serve, because the icing must be hard before the cake is cut.

-A similar dessert exists in Denmark and is known as hindbærsnitte.
 In German speaking Europe, the Alexandertorte is made with almonds and wineberries.